expo/atlas/README.md

 ## 🧑‍💻 Contributing to Atlas

-Expo Atlas is open source and contributions are welcome.
+Atlas is open source and contributions are welcome.

-### Preparing the repository
+### 🏗️ Preparing the repository

 - Clone this repository
 - `$ bun install` — Atlas uses [Bun](https://bun.sh/)'s package manager, ensure you have it installed